marcelinollano/twitterpurge/README.md

 Twitter Purge
 =============

 A systematic way to remove your tweets because life has no meaning and we are all going to die.
+This script will delete all your tweets after an specific number of days that you can change.

 ![Birdy](birdy.png)